peteroupc/peteroupc.github.io/random.md

 Unfortunately, most popular programming languages today&mdash;

 - specify few and weak requirements on their built-in RNGs (such as [**C's `rand`**](http://en.cppreference.com/w/cpp/numeric/random/rand)),
-- specify a relatively weak general-purpose RNG (such as Java's `java.math.Random`, although it also includes a much stronger `SecureRandom` class),
+- specify a relatively weak general-purpose RNG (such as Java's `java.math.Random`),
 - implement RNGs by default that leave something to be desired (such as Mersenne Twister),
 - seed RNGs with a timestamp by default (such as the [**.NET Framework implementation of `System.Random`**](https://docs.microsoft.com/dotnet/api/system.random)), and/or
 - use fixed seeds by default in their RNGs (as is the case in [**MATLAB**](https://www.mathworks.com/help/matlab/examples/controlling-random-number-generation.html) and C; see also the question titled "Matlab rand and c++ rand()" on _Stack Overflow_),